Bluehost vs. iPage – Prices, Features, Performance, and More Compared

 When it comes to some of the other types of hosting, iPage can hold its own pretty well against Bluehost or any other provider.
 The only thing that holds the company back in this area is the price point.
 Many of the packages offered by iPage cost more but offer less than what competitors like Bluehost are able to deliver. iPage would be pretty easy to recommend if it was to lower the prices on some of its plans and improve the speed of its services.

 As it stands, though, Bluehost is the clear winner of this competition.
 The company could make its services even more appealing by adding monthly billing cycles, email support, and a better in-house website builder.
+In addition, Bluehost also has an excellent affiliate program that you can join for free.
 However, even without those things, it’s easy to see why Bluehost is the better option here and why it’s currently the most popular web hosting provider on the market.

 Overall – Although iPage can be a good fit for some users, Bluehost is definitely the best choice for most people.
 The company outshines iPage in every department and overall offers better value for a similar price in the case of shared hosting, and a much lower price in the case of VPS and dedicated hosting.